Academics

 Reading

 We use phonics-based reading instruction and emphasize sounding out words in the early stages of reading.
-Children who are just beginning to read are taught using Bob Books, while readers who are gaining confidence read a wide variety of early reading books.
+Children who are just beginning to read are taught using Bob Books, while readers who are gaining confidence read a wide variety of early reader and early chapter books.
+We try to make time for paired reading even after students are strong independent readers, further developing vocabulary, fluency, and confidence.
 Most days also include a story time where the teacher reads a nonfiction picture book.

 Writing